johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: It was just something, it was my, my job.
 I just did it.

 I guess, I don't know, I guess I liked it.
-I didn't like the clean up.
+I didn't like the clean-up.
 I did all the pots and pans and that, but, um, yeah, it was just, it was almost, I guess, well into that category where this is what the woman does.

 She bakes, she cooks, she does laundry, but I never, I didn't really think about it any other way.